Background

 A&E wait times from arrival till treatment

 While adherence to the four-hour target is the long-standing measure of A&E performance, the length of time between patients arriving in A&E and their treatment beginning is another important indicator.
-The Royal College of Emergency Medicine estimates that for every 72 patients waiting 8–12 hours from their time of arrival at an emergency department, there is one patient death
+The Royal College of Emergency Medicine estimates that for every 72 patients waiting 8–12 hours from their time of arrival at an emergency department, there is one patient death.

-The median treatment waiting time remained steady until February 2020, then became more variable, ranging from a low of 24 minutes in April 2020 to 1 hour 10 minutes in November 2023.
+The median treatment waiting time remained steady until February 2020, then became more variable, ranging from a low of 24 minutes in April 2020 to 1 hour 08 minutes in March 2024.

 Interestingly, the 95th percentile value – that is, waiting times for some of the patients that wait the longest – fluctuated at around 3 hours 5 minutes until August 2015, before increasing to a pre-pandemic high of 4 hours 37 minutes in December 2019.
-In April 2020, the 95th percentile value fell dramatically to 2 hours 1 minute, before increasing to 5 hours 32 minutes in November 2023, in a series of sharp rises and smaller dips.
+In April 2020, the 95th percentile value fell dramatically to 2 hours 1 minute, before increasing to 5 hours 24 minutes in March 2024, in a series of sharp rises and smaller dips.
 It’s worth noting that this measure can be sensitive to data quality issues.

 Trolley waits